infolock/ESTCompanion/README.md

 <a name="example"/>
 # Example Code
 The included example is nothing special.
 It is just a basic example showing how to use some of the features available.
-Currently, it only shows how ot use the `AutoRegioning` category.
+Currently, it only shows how ot use the `ESTBeaconManager+AutoRegioning` and `ESTBeacon+Companion` categories.

 Here is a screenshot for the curious: